 DiGA: Health apps on prescription

 Pedometers, heart rate monitors, food diaries and co. are widely used these days.
 Most of us have already checked whether we are eating too many calories, getting enough exercise or whether our pulse rate is within the normal range.
-When we talk about medical apps, however, we don’t mean such lifestyle and fitness applications, but certified medical products that have to meet very specific criteria.
+When we talk about medical apps, however, we don’t mean lifestyle and fitness applications, but certified medical products that have to meet very specific criteria.
 But will they be available on prescription soon?

 Increasing supply and demand

 The demand for digital solutions in the health sector is increasing and many medical device manufacturers are already following up with different strategies.
-The offer ranges from the provision of medically verified information, preventive measures such as the monitoring of bodily functions (e.g. heart rate) to automated medication reminders or self-management for chronic diseases.
+The offer ranges from the provision of medically verified information, and preventive measures such as the monitoring of bodily functions (e.g. heart rate) to automated medication reminders or self-management for chronic diseases.

 Digital health on the rise

 While such medical apps are not yet included in the benefits catalogue of the Austrian social insurance system, the so-called DiGAs are already increasingly being used in Germany.
 Since October 2020, doctors and psychotherapists in Germany have been able to prescribe them.
-These digital offers are intended to support the detection and treatment of illnesses or treatment processes and, as a certified medical device, expand the range of medical services.
+These digital offers are intended to support the detection and the treatment of illnesses or treatment processes and, as a certified medical device, expand the range of medical services.
 The costs are covered by the statutory health insurance.

 In the first few months, five DiGAs have already been accepted permanently and ten apps provisionally in Germany.
-These apps are currently used primarily for very specific conditions such as depression and depressive moods, sleep disorders, multiple sclerosis in combination with fatigue, fears, phobias and panic disorders, tinnitus, migraine or back, knee and hip pain as well as for obesity as a supplement to the usual treatment.
+These apps are currently used primarily for very specific conditions such as depression and depressive moods, sleeping disorders, multiple sclerosis in combination with fatigue, fears, phobias and panic disorders, tinnitus, migraine or back, knee, and hip pain as well as for obesity as a supplement to the usual treatment.
 They can also be used to alleviate psychological and psychosomatic consequences of diagnosis and therapies or to support aftercare, such as for malignancies or after a stroke.

 Broadly accepted, but scepticism remains